ethan-yz-hao/ethan-yz-hao.github.io/_portfolio/portfolio-2.md

     This dataset contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers.

 ## Overview
-Python Package Used: pandas, numpy, matplotlib, seaborn
+Python Package Used: datetime, pandas, numpy, matplotlib, seaborn

 ### Customer Nationality